ST.

 were opened to the public for the first time in generations.

-of a partnership with The City of Edinburgh Council, Scottish Enterprise
+result of a partnership with The City of Edinburgh Council,

-to the new entrances, a reflective pool in the south west corner,
+linking to the new entrances, a reflective pool in the south

-floodlit trees and a glass café pavillion.
-The open space
+west corner, floodlit trees and a glass café pavillion.

-is mainly used by the public to relax but is also used occasionally
+The open space is mainly used by the public to relax but is

 |